Bellatryx0/Bellatryx0/README.md

 - Cute command-line calculator (WIP)
 - More tiny Java things to come...

+🖤 Likes:
+- Games (Outer Wilds's the bestest)
+- Music (Tpab's the bestest²)
+- Anime (Monogatari series's the bestest³)

 💡 Fun fact:
 Anne Frank was a magical girl in *Madoka Magica*.
 Yes, really.